r-kupin/webserv/README.md

 - Setup the server_names or not.
 - Execute CGI based on certain file extension (for example .php)
 - Turn on or off directory listing. (?)
-- Execute CGI based on certain file extension (for example .php).
 # Config
 Like `nginx.conf` but with less functional supported.
-This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way.
+This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way *EXCEPT* for the [log](#log) and [upload_store](#upload_store) directive.
+More on that in dedicated sections.
 Feel free to consult the test configs provided in `test/test_resources`.
 ## Config structure
 Config consists of **contexts** and **directives**.